abisrk/wiamWorkspace/README.md

 :white_check_mark: provide feedback on WIAM

-The chatbot makes the entire process very __interactive__ and __intutive__.
+The chatbot makes most process very __interactive__ and __intutive__.
 The feedback is not just collected but also analyzed in real-time using IBM Watson __Tone Analyzer__ API to understand the __emotion__ (happy,sad,frustrated,angry etc) behind.
 The feedback consolidated from all the users, can then be made available as a Dashboard to the management, to enable decisions.

 The solution is designed to scale and is deployed on the IBM's bluemix cloud platform.
-Below is a high-level overview of the solution design :
+Below is a bird's eye-view of the solution design :

 ![Screenshot](screenshot.png)